-Corpor ate Governance Council recommendation Where a box below is ticked, 3 we have followed the recommendation in full for the whole of the period above.
+Corporate Governance Council recommendation Where a box below is ticked, 3 we have followed the recommendation in full for the whole of the period above.
 We have disclosed this in our Corporate Governance Statement: Where a box below is ticked, we have NOT followed the recommendation in full for the whole of the period above.
-Our reasons for not doing so are: 4 ADDITI ONAL RECOMMENDATIONS THAT APPLY ONLY IN CERTAIN CA ASES 9.1 A listed entity with a director who does not speak the language in which board or security holder meetings are held or key corporate documents are written should disclose the processes it has in place to ensure the director understands and can contribute to the discussions at those meetings and understands and can discharge their obligations in relation to those documents. and we have disclosed information about the processes in place at: set out in our Corporate Governance Statement OR we do not have a director in this position and this recommendation is therefore not applicable OR we are an externally managed entity and this recommendation is therefore not applicable 9.2 A listed entity established outside Australia should ensure that meetings of security holders are held at a reasonable place and time. set out in our Corporate Governance Statement OR we are established in Australia and this recommendation is therefore not applicable OR we are an externally managed entity and this recommendation is therefore not applicable 9.3 A listed entity established outside Australia, and an externally managed listed entity that has an AGM, should ensure that its external auditor attends its AGM and is available to answer questions from security holders relevant to the audit. set out in our Corporate Governance Statement OR we are established in Australia and not an externally managed listed entity and this recommendation is therefore not applicable we are an externally managed entity that does not hold an AGM and this recommendation is therefore not applicable ADDITI ONAL DISCLOSURES APPLICABLE TO EXTERNALLY MANAGE LISTED ENTITIES 1 - Alternative to Recommendation 1.1 for externally managed listed entities: The responsible entity of an externally managed listed entity should disclose: (a) the arrangements between the responsible entity and the listed entity for managing the affairs of the listed entity; and (b) the role and responsibility of the board of the responsible entity for overseeing those arrangements. and we have disclosed the information referred to in paragraphs (a) and (b) at: [insert location] set out in our Corporate Governance Statement NOT APPLICABLE
+Our reasons for not doing so are:4 ADDITIO NAL RECOMMENDATIONS THAT APPLY ONLY IN CERTAIN CA ASES 9.1 A listed entity with a director who does not speak the language in which board or security holder meetings are held or key corporate documents are written should disclose the processes it has in place to ensure the director understands and can contribute to the discussions at those meetings and understands and can discharge their obligations in relation to those documents. and we have disclosed information about the processes in place at: [insert location] □ set out in our Corporate Governance Statement OR □ we do not have a director in this position and this recommendation is therefore not applicable OR □ we are an externally managed entity and this recommendation is therefore not applicable 9.2 A listed entity established outside Australia should ensure that meetings of security holders are held at a reasonable place and time. □ set out in our Corporate Governance Statement OR □ we are established in Australia and this recommendation is therefore not applicable OR □ we are an externally managed entity and this recommendation is therefore not applicable 9.3 A listed entity established outside Australia, and an externally managed listed entity that has an AGM, should ensure that its external auditor attends its AGM and is available to answer questions from security holders relevant to the audit. □ set out in our Corporate Governance Statement OR □ we are established in Australia and not an externally managed listed entity and this recommendation is therefore not applicable □ we are an externally managed entity that does not hold an AGM and this recommendation is therefore not applicable ADDITIONAL DISCLOSURES APPLICABLE TO EXTERNALLY MANAGED LISTED ENTITIES - Alternative to Recommendation 1.1 for externally managed listed entities: The responsible entity of an externally managed listed entity should disclose: (a) the arrangements between the responsible entity and the listed entity for managing the affairs of the listed entity; and (b) the role and responsibility of the board of the responsible entity for overseeing those arrangements. and we have disclosed the information referred to in paragraphs (a) and (b) at: [insert location] □ set out in our Corporate Governance Statement NOT APPLICABLE

-Corporate Governance Council recommendat recomme box below is ticked, 3 we have followed the endation in full for the whole of the period above.
-We closed this in our Corporate Governance Statement: Where a box below is ticked, we have NOT followed the recommendation in full for the whole of the period above.
-Our reasons for not doing so are: 4 Alternative to Recommendations 8.1, managed listed entities: An externally managed listed entity sl terms governing the remuneration of nould clearly disclose the manager ave disclosed the terms governing our remuneration as of the entity at: ation] set out in our Corporate Governance Statement NOT APPLICABLE
+Corporate Governance Council recommendation Where a box below is ticked, 3 we have followed the recommendation in full for the whole of the period above.
+We have disclosed this in our Corporate Governance Statement: Where a box below is ticked, we have NOT followed the recommendation in full for the whole of the period above.
+Our reasons for not doing so are: 4 - Alternative to Recommendations 8.1, 8.2 and 8.3 for externally managed listed entities: An externally managed listed entity should clearly disclose the terms governing the remuneration of the manager. and we have disclosed the terms governing our remuneration as manager of the entity at: [insert location] □ set out in our Corporate Governance Statement NOT APPLICABLE